MAV Opinion Editorial - The link between the arts and wellbeing

 The City of Greater Geelong combines arts, technology and history with their Connecting Memory app, telling the region’s story with film, audio and text and first-hand accounts of those who have lived or live in the region.

-Corangamite Shire’s We Know Your Name But Not Your Story helps young people develop digital and media stories about connecting with their community.
+Corangamite Shire’s We Know Your Name But Not Your Story (YouTube) helps young people develop digital and media stories about connecting with their community.
 The program’s helped build empathy, inclusion and stronger community connectivity and is now being rolled out in Indigo Shire Council and Maroondah City Council.

 The MAV recently released a Position Statement for the Arts, Culture and Creative Industries (PDF - 1.34MB) to shine a light on the tangible investment local government makes to the arts,